docbronovan/portfolio/about.md

 feature-img: "img/color.png"
 ---

+Hi, you've reached my portfolio.
+A little bit about me.
 My name is Brock.
 I live in Brooklyn and just finished the Bloc bootcamp.
-This is my portfolio site.
-Feel free to contact me!
+The projects you see on my portfolio page are all from bloc.
+If you want to check out a project I conceived and implemented on my own check out <a href="loclshows.com">localshows.com</a> Feel free to contact me via the link at the top right corner of the screen if you are interested in working together.